Starlake: Open Source Data Loading & Transformation Platform

 Visit our extraction user guide to learn more

-Transform data ingestion into a declarative process:
+Starlake transforms data ingestion into a purely configuration-based process.

-• Automated data quality validation
+- Quality & Security: Automated data quality validation and privacy/encryption controls.

-• Support for all major data warehouses
+- Warehouse Native: Optimized loading for all major data warehouses with row-level security.

 Let's say we want to load the data extracted from the previous example into a datawarehouse